 - Sunday / Holidays: 10 a.m. to 7 p.m.

 Structural plans for commercial buildings are retained in Community Development.
-A request for information form can be completed in person, faxed to 303-773-1238 or mailed to 6060 South Quebec, Greenwood Village, Colorado 80111.
-Plans for commercial tenant finishes and residential buildings are only retained for six months.
+To request information, please submit a Public Records Request.
+Plans for commercial tenant finishes are retained for one year and residential buildings are retained for six months.